 Get a greater sense of each course below:

-How can I get on the waitlist or get a course permission for ROB 101, ROB 102, or ROB 103?
+How can I get on the waitlist for Robotics courses?

 How can I get a tour of the new building?

 Building tours are currently in development.
 As of now, we recommend that interested prospective undergraduates sign up for a tour with the College of Engineering Undergraduate Admissions.

 Interested prospective undergraduates can find out more about applying to the College of Engineering.
 Please note that students coming to U-M will be admitted to the College of Engineering (not a specific department) and will declare their major afterwards.
 Please see the College of Engineering Bulletin for more information on declaring a major.